 Initiative 2.2.2 Transition to smaller cleaner vehicles and match service delivery to demand by time of day using a mobility on demand strategy where and when service area and demand characteristics warrant; this may include converting low productivity fixed-route service to mobility on demand and/or transitioning fixed-route to mobility on demand at certain times of the day.
 2025, 2029 A smaller vehicle was purchased to service Marco Island to match the capacity requirements, the vehicle is in use.
 CAT will continue to evaluate routes to determine the need of vehicle capacity.
 MOD has not been implemented for fixed route service.
 CAT has begun the process to start the Electrification Transition Plan in 2024.
 Complete Electrification Transition plan by 2025 Implement 1 MOD area from the Implementation Plan.
-Objective 2.3 Improve resiliency for extre eme weather events and changing environment.
+Objective 2.3 Improve resiliency for extra eme weather events and changing environment.
 Initiative 2.3.1 Use electric vehicles as back-up power for emergency facilities.
 2025 In 2020 CAT was awarded the 5339 Bus and Bus Facility Grant which includes purchasing 2 Electric Vehicles to serve as back-up power for emergencies.
 CAT has begun the process to start the Electrification Transition Plan.
 Complete Electrification Transition plan by 2025 Initiative 2.3.2 Explore solar powered canopies to energize the maintenance building and buses and provide shade.
 2025 Solar powered canopies are being considered in the design of the new maintenance facility, currently in development.
-Complete the construction of solar canopies by FY25

-Goal 3: Build meaningful partnerships that increase awareness and education of and about mobility options and increase the viability of mobility services to promote livability and enhance economic and social well-being.

-Objective 3.1 Develop marketing strategies to increase awareness of CAT services and to increase ridership.
+Complete the construction of solar canopies by FY25 eaningful partnerships that i es to promote livability and e d education of and about mobility options social well- being. and increase the viability of Objective 3.1 Develop marketing strategi es to increase awarene ess of CAT services and to increase ridership l.
 Initiative 3.1.1 Participate in local job fairs and outreach/ partnerships with employers to increase knowledge about the transit system and to encourage use.
 Ongoing CAT regularly participates in events to promote Public Transit.
 None of the events this fiscal year have been specific to job/employer outreach.
 Outreach to large employers has occurred with the change to our corporate bus pass program.
 Participate in a minimum of 2 job/employer outreach events.
 Initiative 3.1.2 Develop marketing materials and programs to demonstrate the value and role of transit as a mobility option, including benefits accruing to personal finances, access to opportunities, and reduction of regional carbon emissions.
 Ongoing CAT developed a flyer describing the benefits of utilizing Public Transportation which included economic, health and environmental benefits.
 Social media has also been used to distribute marketing materials showing the benefits of our transit service.
 Develop marketing material.
-Initiative 3.1.3 Distribute transit service information and user-friendly brochures to at least 25% of businesses within 1⁄4-mile of existing transit routes prior to initiating the next TDP Major Update.
+Initiative 3.1.3 Distribute transit service information and user- friendly brochures to at least 25% of businesses within 1⁄4-mile of existing transit routes prior to initiating the next TDP Major Update.
 Incomplete CAT has not made progress on this initiative.
-Develop marketing material and distribute by 2025.
+Develop marketing materia and distribute by 2025.